Barbershop Trivia

 1971 Gent's.
 Agreement (bari)

-Quickest to double-medal: Al Rehkop, Glenn Van Tassell & Joe Connelly
+Quickest to do so: Al Rehkop, Glenn Van Tassell and Joe Connelly

-First quartet to have all members double-medal: Interstate Rivals
+First quartet to have all members double-gold medal: Interstate Rivals

 Most silver medals won by one person: 5